Dakshina Kannada: Demographics

 According to the 2011 census, Dakshina Kannada has a population of 2,089,649, of which male and female were 1,034,714 and 1,054,935 respectively. roughly equal to the nation of North Macedonia.
 This gives it a ranking of 220th in India (out of a total of 640).
 The district has a population density of 457 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 9.8%.
 Dakshina Kannada has a sex ratio of 1018 females for every 1000 males and a literacy rate of 88.62%.
 47.67% of the population lived in urban areas.
 Scheduled Castes and Scheduled Tribes make up 7.09% and 3.94% of the population respectively.

 The literacy rate of Mangaluru city is 94%.
 According to the 2011 Indian Census, the district ranks second in per capita income, second in HDI, first in literacy and third in sex ratio among all districts in Karnataka.

 Tuluvas, distributed among the Billava, Mogaveera, Bunt, Kulala, Tulu Gowda and Devadiga communities, are the largest ethnic group in the district.
 Of these the Billavas are the most numerous community.
 The Konkani people, Brahmins, Holeyas, the hill-tribes (Koragas), Muslims, Mangalorean Catholics and Arebhashe Gowdas comprise rest of the population.
-The Brahmins belong chiefly to the Shivalli, Saraswat, Havyaka, Chitpavan, Daivadnya and Kota sub-sections.
+The Brahmins belong chiefly to the Havyaka, Shivalli, Saraswat, Chitpavan, Daivadnya and Kota sub-sections.